Active-Learning-and-Teaching/ALT-Website/index.md

 - template: 1-column-text
   block: one-column-1
   slug: "#vision"
-  headline: VISION
+  headline: Vision
-  content: "- Active learning is any learning exercise in which the student engages
+  content: Active learning is any learning exercise in which the student engages or
-    or interacts with the learning process instead of passively taking in the information.<br><br>- Studies have shown that active learning exercise during the lecture helps students absorb the lecture material much better.
-Similarly, in-class feedback on any issue (e.g. have you understood topic taught) is an important input to help improve learning during lectures.<br><br>- The challenge is how to do the Active Learning exercises or take feedback without breaking the flow of lecture or losing control.<br><br>ALT (Active Learning and Teaching) is a mobile App that allows active-learning quizzes and feedback during the lectures - the quizzes and feedback questions are given to students as part of the lecture <em>(so it does not break the faculty member's flow and does not require entering them on mobile), </em>while providing instant summaries on the phone."
+    interacts with the learning process instead of passively taking in the information.
+    Studies have shown that active learning exercise during the lecture helps students absorb the lecture material much better.
+Similarly, in-class feedback on any issue is an important input to help improve learning during lectures.
+The challenge is how to conduct the Active Learning exercises or take feedback without breaking the flow of lectures or losing control.<br><br>ALT (Active Learning and Teaching) is a mobile App that allows active learning through instant quizzes and feedback during lectures.
+The quizzes and feedback questions are given to students as part of the lecture without breaking the flow of the class.
+The students can respond on the app and the results are summarised by the app for the faculty to understand the state of class and engagement.
 - template: detail-content
   block: text-1
   headline: Built With Privacy in Mind